-CBS also proposed a joint FCC NTIA spectrum planning board with "participation from the private sector.
-The board would be responsible for identification of new tech-
+CBS also proposed a joint FCC NTIA spectrum planning board with "particpation from the private sector.
+The board would be responsible for identification of new technologies requiring spectrum support, and the preparation of studies indicating the potential areas of the spectrum where such technologies could be accommodated.'